sekhubede/Taskify/README.md

 - **Purpose:** Enhance task management in M-Files by integrating the concept of subtasks and comments similar to MS To Do.
 - **Functionality:**
   - Pull assignments and comments from M-Files.
-  - Add and manage subtasks for each assignment.
+  - Add, manage, and delete subtasks for each assignment.
   - Add personal comments and vault comments.
   - Update assignment status in M-Files.